muhamadto/spring-native-amazonlinux2-base/README.md

 # graalvm-amazonlinux
-Use this images to build amazonlinux2 for java native-image applications
+Use this image as a base for building amazonlinux2 images for java native-image applications